 The sampler measures 10-1/4″ wide by 35-1/2″ long, completely edged with green silk and still has the original matching silk bows, one at each corner.
 The condition is very good with only a few small age spots and discolorations in the white areas; the green silk binding has split along the folded outer edge in a few places but it’s hardly noticeable unless you’re handling the sampler.
 The backing fabric is a light tan silk in good condition except for a few discolored spots where it appears the sampler was glued to a mat board at some point.

 It is unframed and will be shipped rolled loosely with acid free tissue in a box.
-Shipping to US locations is included in the price, and will be billed separately for other destinations.
+Shipping will be billed separately for destinations outside the US.
 A signature will be required for delivery.